honungsburk/atomic-swap/README.md

 ### Hot Reloading

 When developing you don't need to build the app but can use `firebase emulators:start` and `npm run dev`.
-Note that while the frontend is rebuilt automatically the backend must be recomiled before you can serve new versions.
+Note that while the frontend is rebuilt automatically the backend must be recompiled before you can serve new versions.

 ### TODO